dpjanes/iotdb-homestar/README.md

 ## What is it

-HomeStar is powerful home automation software written in Node.JS.
+HomeStar is powerful IoT software written in Node.JS.
 You can run it on your home computer, Raspberry Pi, Intel Edison, BeagleBone Black, &c.